Oregon opens Maui Invitational with 73-49 rout of Chaminade - WHIZ News

+“I liked the effort,” Oregon coach Dana Altman said.
+“We didn’t shoot the ball well the first half and took a few quick 3s that I thought were maybe guys just trying to get it going.
+But we’re still trying to find our way.”

-The Ducks (3-1) needed a confidence boost after being crushed 81-49 by BYU last week.
+The Ducks (3-1) were coming off an ugly 81-49 loss to BYU last week.
 They got off to a fast start against the Division II Silverswords (2-1), had a letdown to end the first half, then raced away into Tuesday’s semifinals.

+Oregon swarmed Chaminade all night, setting up layups and 3-pointers in transition — the exact blueprint the Ducks have followed under Altman for years.

+“It started with the defense, pressure on defense, which made it easier for our guys,” Harmon said.
+“We got more run-outs.”

+Chaminade is known for pulling off the occasional upset — the big one was taking down No. 1 Virginia in 1982 — and had the Ducks in their sights after trimmed a 14-point lead to four just before halftime.

-Chaminade trimmed a 14-point lead to four just before halftime, but wore down against Oregon’s length and athleticism.
-Raazhel Watkins had 13 points to lead the Silverswords, who shot 29% and were 4 for 17 from 3.
+Oregon’s length and athleticism eventually wore the Silverswords down, taking the upset out of the equation.
+Raazhel Watkins had 13 points to lead Chaminade, which shot 29% and 4 for 17 from 3.

+“Their size did catch up to us in the second half.
+There’s no doubt about it,” Chaminade coach Eric Bovaird said.
+“There was numerous times that we got caught on the wrong side of their bigger guys, which in turn had very easy baskets for them.”

 Chaminade plays in the main Maui Invitational bracket every second year and normally has a short flight from Oahu to Maui.
 The pandemic led to a shift east to Las Vegas after being played in Asheville, North Carolina a year ago.